theolivenbaum/resin/README.md

 that also corresponds to a postings list ID.
 If the topic is a big one, the result set will be large.
 If you've managed to pinpoint a shallow cluster your result set will be smaller.

-The reasons for creating such a document model is to represent each document once per index instead of once per term as is the case with the BOC model making it possible to find a topic with a single scan.
+The reason for creating such a document model is to represent each document once per index instead of once per term as is the case with the BOC model, making it possible to find a topic with a single scan.

 ## Install